pippim/pippim.github.io/programs/tcm.md

 The ***Color Scheme*** Picker is used to choose website color settings.

+Originally the {{ site.title }} website only had
+one color scheme called "GitHub Pages Cayman Theme".
+After a short period someone asked for a "Dark Theme" and a new project was started September 2022 and finished in October 2022.

-There are two stock color schemes:
+Currently there are two stock color schemes:

 - Cayman Theme
 - Dark Theme